 While the practice of these simple asanas will provide you relief, do contact your doctor if you feel any abnormalities during the periods.

-Stretch gently, keep menstrual cramps away.
+Stretch gently, and keep menstrual cramps away.